EpiGenomicsCode/ansible-egcPulsar/README.md

 ```

 ### Prepare requirements for playbook
 This playbook relies on an ansible-vault to store the keys required to communicate between Pulsar and Galaxy.
-This file is '.vault-password.txt' and should added to the playbook after cloning.
+This file is **.vault-password.txt** and should added to the playbook after cloning.

 - sudo as service account 'other_5f6ad95074eb4e'
+- We are assuming the service account already has the vault-password in its home directory

 ```
 cd /storage/home/other_5f6ad95074eb4e/